-Jason Grooms enters his sixth season as an administrator with the Vanderbilt Football program.
+Jason Grooms enters his seventh season as an administrator with the Vanderbilt Football program.
 Grooms is serving his fourth season at Assistant Athletics Director for Football.

 Grooms was hired by Head Coach Derek Mason in 2014 as director of football operations.
 The working relationship between the two dates back a decade, when Grooms became Ohio University’s first director of football operations in 2005 and Mason was the Bobcats’ receivers coach.
 They worked together in Athens for two years.